rdash99/inert-bot/DEVELOPMENT.md

 docker-compose up -f mysql-compose.yml
 ```
 This will setup a mariadb server running on your computer with the same login details as the can be found in default.env
+go to http://localhost:8080 to view web interface

+username: "`root`" or "`testacc`"

+password: "`password123`"

 ### Hosting elsewhere